tiagomelojuca/otclient-wiki/Module-Tutorial.md

 # Creating a New Module
 Otclient front end runs off what we call 'modules'.
 Modules are a way of effectively implementing client features separate to each other.
 If you are considering creating a new module it is advised that you think about what the feature might be and whether or not it would fit into an already existing module (most likely a game\_xxx module), the modules are found in the /modules directory of otclient.

-Their are currently two module 'environments': Game and Client.
+Their are currently two module 'environments': **Game** and **Client**.
 Game modules use the prefix game\_ and should be reflecting features that specifically relate back to the player or game environment features for example game\_outfit or game\_mounts are both features that are used in the game environment.
 Client modules use the prefix client\_ and should be reflecting features that specifically relate back to the client and the client only.
 It does not have anything to do with the players game environment, e.g. client\_options and client_skins are only directly related to the clients functionality.
 This might be a little bit hard to visualize for now but you will pick this up more later.

 So now that you have an understanding of what a module is and somewhat how they operate we will go ahead and start creating a new one.

 ## Starting from scratch
 We are going to create a fresh module from scratch, the first thing you need to do is create the modules directory.
-The directory name should reflect the overall feature itself, so we will call ours game\_spells to start creating a new module that will list all the players spells with their appropriate information.
+The directory name should reflect the overall feature itself, so we will call ours **game\_spells** to start creating a new module that will list all the players spells with their appropriate information.
 We won't be creating this entire module but we can get started to see how it all works.

 * Create a new directory call game\_spells inside the clients /modules directory.